BANGAUTOGLASS

 How Bang AutoGlass Can Help With the Insurance Process

 If you haven't started a claim yet and want some guidance, Bang AutoGlass can assist you in understanding the process and help make sure you have the information you need.
-We don't file the claim on your behalf — that's between you and your insurer — but we can help walk you through what to expect and make sure the documentation on our end is complete and accurate.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.
 Every replacement we do uses OEM-quality glass and comes with a lifetime workmanship warranty, which is worth keeping in mind when you're discussing coverage with your insurer.

 What to Expect From the Replacement Appointment